doorgan/blog/src/posts/2021/03/making-sense-of-elixir-(improper)-lists.md

 "zzzabc"
 ```

-There's an article by Evan Miller called [Elixir RAM and the Template of DOOM](https://www.evanmiller.org/elixir-ram-and-the-template-of-doom.html) that does a really good job on demonstrating the issues with concatenating lots of repeated data and how IO lists can greatly increase performance in those cases.
+There's an article by Evan Miller called [Elixir RAM and the Template of DOOM](https://www.evanmiller.org/elixir-ram-and-the-template-of-doom.html) that does a really good job at demonstrating the issues with concatenating lots of repeated data and how IO lists can greatly increase performance in those cases.

 ## Summary